- CEO AND DEPUTIES

 The main activity of the Freeport of Ventspils within the project was conducting research on multimodal transport corridors in the Baltic Sea region, including existing and potential flows of goods (container, ro-ro), their directions, as well as individual channel costs.

-Additional information about ACL project is available on project website at www.ambercoastlogistics.eu.
+Additional information about ACL project is available at www.trimis.ec.europa.eu.